 This is useful because we often must find solutions for many problems on computers, which work best in an iterative way.

 Computers are only able to store a subset of the real numbers.
 This means that we must incur some approximation error when performing computations.
-If our algorithms don’t minimise the accumulation of rounding errors, they could fail.
+If our algorithms don’t minimise the accumulation of rounding errors, they could fail in unexpected ways.

 Sub-pages